Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Abstract

 \section{Abstract}

-{Buoyant plumes are encountered in both natural and artificial scenarios, ranging from volcanic ash clouds and wildfires to smoke from chimneys and industrial pollutant discharge to rivers and lakes.
-These plumes are driven by the buoyancy forces arising from the density differences between the plume and the ambient fluids.
-Measurements of three dimensional density field is limited in literature and not available for buoyant plumes.
-Such data can lead to better understanding of the pollutant dispersion as well as fundamental nature of concentration dispersion in three-dimensional and turbulent flow.
-We present the three-dimensional density field measurement in buoyant plumes, particularly for forced and lazy plumes, using an in-house developed experimental rig and associated processing software.
-The density field reconstruction has been obtained using the tomographic background-oriented Schlieren (TBOS) technique.
-The experimental rig consists of eight cameras, facing random dot backgrounds placed diametrically opposite, mounted circumferentially around the buoyant plume.
-For the dot displacement calculation, we use a cross-correlation method.
-A finite difference-based Poisson solver is employed to calculate projected integrated density.
-The reconstruction has been performed using the Simultaneous Algebraic Reconstruction Technique (SART).
-The three-dimensional density field data, thus obtained is validated using existing theoretical models in the literature.
-We demonstrate that the 3D density field can serve as valuable data for validating and improving theoretical models of plume dynamics e.g. for the lazy plumes the measured density field is effectively used to show the puffing phenomenon. }
+{Buoyant plumes are encountered in both natural and engineered scenarios, ranging from volcanic ash clouds and wildfires to chimney smoke and industrial discharges into rivers and lakes.
+These plumes are driven by buoyancy forces arising from density differences between the plume and the surrounding fluid.
+However, measurements of the three-dimensional density field are scarce in the literature and absent for buoyant plumes.
+Such data can lead to a better understanding of pollutant dispersion, as well as the fundamental nature of concentration transport in three-dimensional and turbulent flows.
+We present three-dimensional density field measurements of buoyant plumes, particularly for lazy plumes, using an in-house-developed experimental rig and associated MATLAB-based processing codes.
+The density field is reconstructed using the Tomographic Background-Oriented Schlieren (TBOS) technique.
+The experimental rig consists of eight cameras facing random-dot backgrounds placed diametrically opposite, mounted circumferentially around the buoyant plume.
+Ray deflection (dot displacement) is calculated using a cross-correlation method.
+A finite-difference-based Poisson solver is employed to compute projected integrated density.
+Reconstruction is performed using the Simultaneous Algebraic Reconstruction Technique (SART).
+The resulting three-dimensional density field data is validated using similarity solutions and simulated data from the literature.
+We demonstrate that the 3D density field serves as valuable data for studying buoyant plume dynamics.
+For instance, in the case of lazy plumes, the measured density field clearly captures the puffing phenomenon. }